hyperledger/fabric-sdk-py/docs/source/tutorial.md

 ### 2.1 Create a new channel and join it

-Use sdk to create a new channel and let peers join it.
+Use SDK to create a new channel and let peers join it.

 ```python
 import asyncio